 instruct the Code Administrator to include such determination and the Modification Panel’s reasoning for such determination in the Final Modification Report; and

-instruct the Secretary to circulate an implementation notice or a non-implementation notice (as the case may be) in respect of such proposal to each Transporter, each User, each Independent Gas Transporter, each Member, each Third Party Participant, each Non-Code Party (if any and the Authority.
+instruct the Secretary to circulate an implementation notice or a non-implementation notice (as the case may be) in respect of such proposal to each Transporter, each User, each Independent Gas Transporter, each Member, each Third Party Participant, each Non-Code Party (if any), the CDSP and the Authority.

-The Code Administrator shall, within one (1) Business Day of receipt from the Secretary of the final Modification Report circulate to each Transporter, each User, each Independent Gas Transporter, each Member, each Third Party Participant, each Non-Code Party (if any and the Authority a copy of the final Modification Report and any other attachments.
+The Code Administrator shall, within one (1) Business Day of receipt from the Secretary of the final Modification Report circulate to each Transporter, each User, each Independent Gas Transporter, each Member, each Third Party Participant, each Non-Code Party (if any), the CDSP and the Authority a copy of the final Modification Report and any other attachments.

 Subject to paragraph 9.3.13, where the Modification Panel makes a determination in respect of a Self-Governance Modification Proposal under paragraph 9.3.10(a), an Appealing Party may appeal such determination in accordance with the Appeal Procedures and the Self-Governance Modification Proposal shall not be implemented until: